astropy/astropy/docs/table/masking.rst

   >>> t = Table([[1, 2]], names=['a'])
   >>> b = MaskedColumn([3, 4], mask=[True, False])
   >>> t['b'] = b
-  INFO: Upgrading Table to masked Table [astropy.table.table]
+  INFO: Upgrading Table to masked Table [astropy.Table]

 Note the INFO message because the underlying type of the table is modified in this operation.